 In the long run, preventing burnout is a much smarter move than dealing with it once it becomes an actual problem.
 With the latter option, you might need months to start feeling like you used to, or even years in some very severe cases.
 Instead of risking your practice and your good name, take some time to de-stress and work on your mental and physical health.
 Don’t take the opportunity to work from home as a sign you should be working 24/7.

 As a Lawyer, your schedule is probably very thickened.
 As a result, you feel like it is hard to breathe and are afraid of losing control.
-However, it is possible to relieve burnout syndrome by playing simple games such as I’m Puzzle and Solitaire Bliss.
+However, it is possible to relieve burnout syndrome by playing simple games such as I’m Puzzle, Play Solitaire and Solitaire Bliss.
 These are some of the most popular mind relaxing games you can find.